HSLdevcom/digitransit-ui/docs/Tests.md

 Automated tests for digitransit-ui are written in Nightwatch format with custom extensions.
 They are executed using Nightwatch.js using its WebDriver remote API.
 Tests can be run either locally or in BrowserStack.

 ## Folder structure
-- 'test' all the actual tests
+- 'test' all test stuff
-- 'test/api' reusable modules
-- 'test/config' nightwatch config
+- 'test/flow/nightwatch.json' nightwatch config
+- 'test/flow/page_object' reusable modules
-- 'test/script' scripts that actually run the tests
+- 'test/flow/script' scripts that run the tests
+- 'test/flow/tests' actual tests

-- 'test/binaries' Selenium standalone implementation and BrowserStack tunneling software (automatically downloaded)
+Selenium standalone implementation and BrowserStack tunneling software (automatically downloaded)

 ## Requirements
 - You need Linux or OSX to run the tests